casper-network/docs-archive/workflow/delegate.rst

 - ``session-path`` - The path to where the ``delegate.wasm`` is located
 - ``session-arg`` - The arguments to the ``delegate`` execution

-    - The argument ``validator`` is the public key of the validator to whom the tokens will be delegated to
+    - The argument ``validator`` is the public key of the validator to whom the tokens will be delegated
-    - The argument ``amount`` is the amount of tokens to be delegated
+    - The argument ``amount`` is the number of tokens to be delegated
     - The argument ``delegator`` is the public key of the account delegating tokens to a validator